OddBloke/sphinx-git/docs/using.rst

 ---------------------------

 The ``git_commit_detail`` directive produces information about the current commit in the repository against which the documentation is being built.
-The following options are availiable:
+The following options are available:

 branch
     Display the branch name.